 Ceremony: Welcome Opening speeches, local entertainment, and local cuisine are offered at the Opening Ceremony and Welcome Reception.
-This convivial party is the first opportunity participants to meet the people of region, their host including volunteers, artists, and dignitaries.
-During the day of the Ceremony, local sight-seeing tours available.
+This convivial party is the opportunity first participants to meet the people of region, their host including volunteers, artists, and dignitaries.
+During the day of the Ceremony, local sight-seeing tours are available.